samiemostafavi/autoran/docs/prepare-e320.md

 Enter `root` for the login and empty password.

+NOTE: You can exit `screen` by `Ctrl+A` followed by `k` and `y`.
+Do not keep screen sessions open on the device.
+It makes it very slow.
+Use `sudo screen -r` to see detached sessions.
+If there is any, get in an kill it.

+### Configure the network interfaces

-Check the output of `nmcli` device to see who is managing the device
+Once you are inside the USRP, check the output of `nmcli` device to see who is managing which interface

     networkctl list
     IDX LINK TYPE     OPERATIONAL SETUP